Space Systems Fundamentals Training:

-Space Systems Fundamentals Training Course with Hands-on Exercises (Onsite, Online and Classroom Live)
+Space Systems Fundamentals Training Course with Hands-on Exercises (Onsite, Online, and Classroom Live)

 Space Systems Fundamentals Training course provides an overview of the fundamentals of concepts and technologies of modern spacecraft systems design.
 Satellite system and mission design is an essentially interdisciplinary sport that combines engineering, science, and external phenomena.
-We will concentrate on scientific and engineering foundations of spacecraft systems and interactions among various subsystems.
+We will concentrate on the scientific and engineering foundations of spacecraft systems and interactions among various subsystems.

 Examples show how to quantitatively estimate various mission elements (such as velocity increments) and conditions (equilibrium temperature) and how to size major spacecraft subsystems (propellant, antennas, transmitters, solar arrays, batteries).
 Real examples are used to permit an understanding of the systems selection and trade-off issues in the design process.

 The fundamentals of subsystem technologies provide an indispensable basis for system engineering.
 The basic nomenclature, vocabulary, and concepts will make it possible to converse with understanding with subsystem specialists.
 The course is designed for engineers and managers who are involved in planning, designing, building, launching, and operating space systems and spacecraft subsystems and components.

 The extensive set of course notes provides a concise reference for understanding, designing, and operating modern spacecraft.
 The course will appeal to engineers and managers of diverse backgrounds and varying levels of experience.

 - 4 days of Space Systems Fundamentals Training with an expert instructor

 - Space Systems Fundamentals Training Electronic Course Guide

 - 100% Satisfaction Guarantee